BSN-DNP Nurse Anesthesia Track

 - Read and sign the Community Values Statement and Standards of Admissions.
 Both signed pages must be received by the Graduate and Adult Admissions. (part of Supplemental Application Packet)

 - Application Fee: The Union University application fee is $50 and is non-refundable.
-You have the option to pay online by credit card.
-You may also pay by check or money order with your supplemental application.
 The NursingCAS application fee is $85 and is non-refundable.
 You have the option to pay online via the NursingCAS website.

 - Transcripts: Official transcripts from all post-secondary institutions must be submitted directly through NursingCAS.